Oakes Animal HospitalHelping families and their pets live happy, healthy, long lives together. Schedule your appointment today!

 My husband and I met in vet school.
 I guess you could say he swept me off my feet because by the start of our 3rd year of veterinary school we were married.
 In 2009, we graduated and went to work together at a bustling rural practice in northeast Georgia.
 We had a great experience there and are better veterinarians for it.
-Rocky and I currently live in Mount Airy with our two children, Isaac and Anna and of course lots of pets.
+We are happy to be a part of the nearby community.
+We have four children, and of course lots of pets.
 I am blessed to have a husband who is so caring- not just for his family but for the clients and pets he sees on a daily basis.
-This new animal hospital came from a tremendous amount of thoughtfulness and dedication on his part.
+This animal hospital came from a tremendous amount of thoughtfulness and dedication on his part.

 Dr. Troyer met Dr‘s Rocky and Jess while attending veterinary school at NC State University where they spent time together in organizations and on Mission trips.
 When she isn’t at OAH taking care of your furry family members, she is spending time with her husband Roman, and her children Elliot, Hudson and Gladys.

 Treat people as we want to be treated, care for pets as our own.

 Caring is the overarching value.
 It is why we are here.
 The following core values fall under this one.